davidfegyver/Balloon-background/README.md

 This is a simple HTML+JS canvas with a lot of **moving balloons**

 ## :bulb: Run
-You can try it out [HERE]()
+You can try it out [HERE](http://htmlpreview.github.io/?https://github.com/davidfegyver/Balloon-background/blob/main/balloons.html)
-If you downloaded, simply open index.html.
+If you downloaded, simply open balloons.html.
 ## Images

 TODO